AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 This app reads and writes data to NXP's MIFARE Ultralight EV1 tag.
 It is tested with a fabric new Ultralight EV1 type.

 **Please do not use a MIFARE Ultralight or Ultralight C tag with this app** - these have a similar command set but are different in Authentication, page locking, counter and other details.
-Using these tag may brick your tag.
+Using these tags with the app may brick your tag.

 The tutorial to this app is available on medium.com: ... please be patient